sogaiu/janet-pegdoc/README.md

   --raw-all                    show all names to help completion

 With a peg-special, but no options, show docs and usages.

-If any of "integer", "string", or "struct" are specified as the "peg-special", show docs and usages about using those as PEG constructs.
+If any of "boolean", "integer", "string", or "struct" are specified as the "peg-special", show docs and usages about using those as PEG constructs.

 With the `-d` or `--doc` option, show docs for specified PEG special, or if none specified, for a randomly chosen one.

 With the `-q` or `--quiz` option, show quiz question for specified PEG special, or if none specified, for a randonly chosen one.

 With the `-u` or `--usage` option, show usages for specified PEG special, or if none specified, for a randomly chosen one.

 With no arguments, lists all PEG specials.

 Be careful to quote shortnames (e.g. *, ->, >, <-, etc.)
 appropriately so the shell doesn't process them in an undesired fashion.
 ```

 ## Credits